 Given how our wellbeing can have such a tremendous impact on our intellectual (academic) ability, your ENGWellness Team has created, updated, and revised a new (and even more beefy) Study Tips section!
 If you are feeling the pressure or just want to be proactive, below are some strategies and tips compiled from thoroughly supported scientific research.
 We've also included links to other departments on campus that support academic skill building!

-Check out the drop-down boxes below for a compilation of the very best study habits (as per the research).
+Check out our compilation of the very best study habits (as per the research).
 For added comedic value, we've also included a list of the worst study habits that students use.
 In an effort to support our community through the quick transition to online learning, we've developed new guides to maximize your success in this digital age!
 Let's get learning:

 Let's preface this section with the statement ‘everybody is different’, but we thought it would be important to highlight some of the ineffective things students do when studying or exam season arrives.
 Some people work well with what others might consider poor habits, but don’t adopt a specific practice just because it’s working for your friends and you feel like it should work for you.
 You may need to modify, refine, and adapt something to meet your particular needs – but that’s the joy of being human!
 The following is a list (based on current data, in no particular order) of the most ineffective study habits compiled from multiple studies (including our own observations).